Hurricane Milton: Meteorological history

 After peaking in intensity, further strengthening was halted by an eyewall replacement cycle, causing the storm to rapidly weaken to Category 4 intensity later that night, but a larger eye became increasingly well-defined, and Milton re-achieved Category 5 intensity by the afternoon of October 8, by which time the hurricane had undergone a second round of rapid deepening to a secondary peak with winds of 165 mph (270 km/h) and a pressure of 902 mbar at 22:05 UTC on October 8.
 By this time, it began to turn towards the northeast and accelerate from the trough steering it towards Florida.
 The next day, October 9, Milton briefly weakened to a Category 4 hurricane before reaching Category 5 intensity for the third time at 08:25 UTC, with maximum winds of 160 mph (260 km/h) and a pressure of 907 mbar.
 A few hours later, increasing wind shear began to affect Milton, and the storm fell below Category 5 intensity early that morning.
 The eye of the hurricane became cloud-filled and increasingly ill-defined while the convection became more ragged-looking as strong southwesterly wind shear of 30–35 knots overtook the hurricane.
 Milton made landfall at about 00:30 UTC on October 10 (8:30 p.m. local time on October 9) near Siesta Key, Florida, as a Category 3 hurricane with winds of 115 mph.
+However, the strongest winds associated with Milton did not reach the coast until about 90 minutes after the center moved ashore by which point the storm had weakened further.
 Milton quickly weakened over land and emerged over the Atlantic Ocean as a Category 1 hurricane while also becoming increasingly entangled within a nearby frontal boundary.
 On the afternoon of October 10, it transitioned to a hurricane-force extratropical low; and proceeded to gradually spin down and become increasingly diffuse as it passed near Bermuda, dissipating early on October 12.